Abacus Life Cares –

 There is no cost or obligation to accept an offer at any time.

-Certain specifics determine if an individual will qualify, such as premiums, the life expectancy of the insured, and the death benefit.
+Certain specifics determine if an individual will qualify, such as premiums, the life expectancy of the insured, and the policy’s face value.

 The information disclosed will be used by an in-house medical underwriter who will calculate the insured’s life expectancy using medical records and determine how much the policy is worth at no cost to the insured.

 Abacus, or the chosen buyer, would then extend an offer to the insured.
-The proposal would be more than the price but less than the net death benefit.
+The proposal would be more than the price but less than the net face value.
 The buyer must be licensed in the state in which the owner of the policy resides.

 If the amount offered by the licensed buyer is acceptable to the policy seller, they can choose to accept the offer and request the required documents for review.